Clarence Chamberlin: Later activities

-Chamberlin Day

-"On August 24, 1930, a Chamberlin Day took place at the Weberg brothers' airport [in Denison], which at that time was known as ‘Weberg Airways Inc.'" Around 18,000 people came out to airfield to wish Chamberlin well and to celebrate the airfield's renaming as Chamberlin Field.
+Chamberlin received recognition in his hometown when "On August 24, 1930, a Chamberlin Day took place at the Weberg brothers' airport [in Denison], which at that time was known as 'Weberg Airways Inc.'" Around 18,000 people came out to airfield to wish Chamberlin well and to celebrate the airfield's renaming as Chamberlin Field.
 Entertainment consisted of around 46 planes taking part in aerial maneuvers and races accompanied by several town bands, bugle corps, and drum lines providing musical accompaniment.

-Later years and death

-Over the course of the next few decades, Chamberlin remained busy with a diverse array of projects.
-In addition to taking time to write a semi-autobiographical book entitled in Record Flights, he also "trained workers in his aircraft factory to work in defense plants during World War II, giving the plants skilled workers.
-He trained several thousand such workers, [which greatly] assist[ed] the war effort."
-Chamberlin continued to fly, sell, and tinker with airplanes after WWII.
-However, age eventually grounded him and forced him into retirement.
+During the period of renewed hostilities in Europe, Chamberlin "trained workers in his aircraft factory to work in defense plants during World War II, giving the plants skilled workers.
+He trained several thousand such workers, [which greatly] assist[ed] the war effort".
+He continued to fly, sell, and tinker with airplanes after the war, and up until his retirement.

-In 1970, the town of Denison hosted a Flight Fair at the new Denison Municipal Airport to honor native aviators Clarence Chamberlin and Charles Fink and to celebrate the airfield's new designation as Chamberlin-Fink Field (Fink was a resident of the Denison-Deloit area that served as an airplane commander on one of the three B-52s to make the first jet-powered non-stop round the globe flight in 1957).
-Chamberlin was unable to attend.
-In the years prior to 1977, Denison had planned to invite Chamberlin to return to Denison for the celebration of the 50th anniversary of his Trans-Atlantic flight, but on October 31, 1976, Chamberlin died due to complications from a routine flu shot.
-He was buried at Lawn Cemetery in Huntington, Connecticut.

-Family life
+Personal life

-Chamberlin married Wilda Bogert of Independence, Iowa on January 3, 1919.
-They would remain married until 1936.
-Later that same year, Chamberlin married Louise Ashby (1907–2000), a young teacher, who he had met during a barnstorming trip up to Maine.
-He'd go on to adopt her son, Philip (1925–2011), and the family welcomed two new additions with the births of Clarisse (b.
+Chamberlin married Wilda Bogert of Independence, Iowa on January 3, 1919; they divorced in 1936.
+During a barnstorming trip that year, Chamberlin "brought [one of his Curtiss Condors] to Maine to display it at an air show where he held a contest to find a young lady to use for promotional purposes and to be a stewardess".
+Louise Ashby (1907–2000)—a teacher and daughter of the Maine Governor at the time—entered the contest, and Chamberlin asked her to marry him the very next day.
+He went on to adopt her son, Philip (1925–2011), and the family added two more children with the births of Clarisse (b.
 1940) and Kathy (b.
 1942).